cran/simplace/README.md

 **A**<span style="font-variant:small-caps;">dvanced</span>
 **C**<span style="font-variant:small-caps;">rop and</span>
 **E**<span style="font-variant:small-caps;">cosystem management</span>.
-See [www.simplace.net](https://www.simplace.net/) for more information on Simplace].
+See [www.simplace.net](https://www.simplace.net/) for more information on Simplace.
 Simplace is written in Java (and some parts in Scala) so one can access it from `R` via `rJava`.
 The purpose of this package is to simplify the interaction between R and Simplace, by providing functions to:

 - initialize and configure Simplace
 - load a simulation (solution and project)